ResetSmith/ResetSmith.github.io/content/posts/wordpress/new_lamp/index.md

 This tutorial will walkthrough the process of installing Apache, MySql, and PHP on an Ubuntu 20.04 DigitalOcean Droplet.
 The server created here will eventually host a WordPress website, I will indicate when settings are specific to WordPress and you can alternate from there if you are doing something different.
 These directions are for DigitalOcean but should be similar for most VPS providers.
 Before starting this process you should obtain an [Ubuntu 20.04 droplet](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-ubuntu-20-04-server-on-a-digitalocean-droplet) from DigitalOcean and make sure your [SSH access is working.](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/)

+{{< alert type="info" >}}
-> **Ubuntu Versions**\
+**Ubuntu Versions**\
-> I recommend starting with an Ubuntu 20.04 (LTS) server instead of other versions because the LTS version is the 'Long Term Support' version of Ubuntu, meaning it is supported with at least 5 years of updates.
+I recommend starting with an Ubuntu 20.04 (LTS) server instead of other versions because the LTS version is the 'Long Term Support' version of Ubuntu, meaning it is supported with at least 5 years of updates.
 Non-LTS releases are only guaranteed to receive 9 months of updates.
+{{< /alert >}}

 ## Setting up a LAMP server